seznam/ima/docs/docs/routing.md

 ## Using middlewares

 When setting up your routes in `app/config/routes.js` you can also use **router** and **route** middlewares.
 Middlewares are simple functions that run before/after extraction of route parameters and receive `params` and `locals` variables as their arguments. `params` specifically allows you to modify route params while `locals` is used to pass data between middlewares.
-Additionally `locals` always contain `route` object, which is equal to currently matched route.
+Additionally `locals` always contain following keys:

+ - `locals.route` - Object, which is equal to currently matched route.
+ - `locals.action` - An action object describing what triggered this routing.

 > **Note:** Since you have access to the object container (`oc`), you can basically do anything you want in the middlewares.
 You can easily define authentication middlewares or other restricted-access middlewares since throwing error from the middlewares works as expected.